michaelbanfield/devise-pwned_password/README.md

 * Fork the repository
 * Make your changes
 * Run bin/test to make sure the unit tests still run
-* Send a pull requests
+* Send a pull request

 ## License
 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).